```

 Best fit

-Suitable for authors presenting structured, evidence-aware approaches that improve real-world decision-making (e.g., coaching, screening logic, technique modification, workload progression) with clear boundaries and documentation.
+Suitable for authors presenting structured, evidence-aware approaches that improve real-world decision-making — coaching, screening logic, technique modification, or workload progression — with clear boundaries and documentation.

 Synthesis

-Reviews that synthesize existing literature to clarify current evidence, identify gaps, and propose research directions for the movement science community.
+Reviews that synthesise existing literature to clarify current evidence, identify gaps, and propose research directions for the movement science community.

-Reviews should describe search strategy and selection rationale appropriate to the review type, and avoid unverified claims.
+Reviews should describe search strategy and selection rationale appropriate to the review type and avoid unverified claims or unsupported generalisations.

 What reviewers look for